Diwali Deal : Flat 20% off + 2 free self-paced courses + Free Ebook + $200 Voucher - SCHEDULE CALL

 Ans: A Test is a null or dummy test, a split test variation.
 Users are split into two similar control groups.
 Both groups get the same experience with no alterations.
 AA test is used in the following cases:

-• Check the accuracy of the testing tools: Running an AA test guarantees that the testing tools, randomization method, and data collection methods are correctly working, as there should be no statistically significant distinction between the two groups.
+• Check the accuracy of the testing tools: Running an AA test guarantees that the testing tools, randomization method, and data collection methods are correctly working, as there should be no statistically distinction between the two groups.

 • Create a baseline: The AA test offers a baseline for the test results, which allows us to know the natural variability in the metrics and create better assumptions for a/b Tests.